Dansby Swanson Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.29).

-- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to surrender the third-fewest home runs in baseball (67 total, one per game).

+- Oviedo makes the start for the Pirates, his 14th of the season.
+He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.

+- The righty last appeared on Saturday against the New York Mets, when he went 6 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.